 Getting “Super Liquids Rich” in the B.C.
 Montney

-Opportunities abound for downstream marketing of propane as well with the AltaGas Ridley Island Propane Export Terminal and Pembina’s Prince Rupert Export Terminal scheduled to go into production in 2019 and 2020 respectively.
+Opportunities abound for downstream marketing of propane as well with the AltaGas Ridley Island Propane Export Terminal and Pembina’s Prince Rupert Export Terminal going into production in 2019 and 2020 respectively.
 The two facilities will provide over 60,000 bbl/d of export capacity.

 On October 1, 2018, the largest private investment in Canadian history was announced by LNG Canada in their committment to building their $40 billion Liquified Natural Gas export terminal.
 Included in the project is the Coastal Gas Link pipeline that will transport the gas required by the facility from the Dawson Creek region in northeast B.C. to the LNG export terminal in Kitimat on B.C.’s north coast.
 The facility will liquify between 1.5 and 3.1 Bcf/d of gas, largely sourced from the area surrounding Dawson Creek.
-With current production capacity in the region at 2.9 Bcf/d, a positive investment decision from LNG Canada would be sure to result in a further surge in exploration, processing, and transportation capacity for the region.
-And with world demand for LNG predicted to outpace supply within a decade, further growth in economic activity for Dawson Creek is more likely than ever.
+With current production capacity in the region at 2.9 Bcf/d, the positive investment decision is sure to result in a further surge in exploration, processing, and transportation capacity for the region.
+And with world demand for LNG predicted to outpace supply within a decade, a further deluge of economic activity for Dawson Creek is more likely than ever.

 With each well drilled, gas plant commissioned, and compressor station built, long-term, well-paying jobs are secured for local service, transportation, construction, and hospitality industries.
 And it’s these industries, along with the rest of the spin-off economic activity, that are sure to keep Dawson Creek thriving and vibrant for decades to come.